Rui-Wang-813/blind_75_must_do_lc/README.md

 There are two parts in this solution.
 1. Use binary search to find the index where we should insert the new interval into the intervals.
 The details of how I did it is in the code.
 2. After insertion, as we are gauranteed that there are not overlapping intervals in the original `intervals` list, we only need to try to merge overlapping intervals in index from `max(0, idx-1)` to `min(len(intervals), idx+1)`.
+The merging technique is same with that I used in [Question 17](https://github.com/Rui-Wang-813/blind_75_must_do_lc/blob/main/README.md#question-17-merge-intervals)